Skip navigatie

 Het Orkest als Laboratorium o.l.v.
 Johannes Leertouwer & Olga Pashchenko, piano

 Na het grote Brahmsproject richt Johannes Leertouwer zijn pijlen sinds het seizoen 24-25 op de muziek van Robert Schumann.
-Na de Tweede symfonie en het Vioolconcert zijn nu de Derde symfonie en het Pianoconcert aan de beurt, gespeeld door het jonge Orkest als Laboratorium en pianist Olga Pashchenko.
+Na de Tweede symfonie en het Vioolconcert zijn nu de Derde symfonie en het Pianoconcert aan de beurt, gespeeld door het bevlogen Orkest als Laboratorium en de internationale toppianiste Olga Pashchenko.

 Schumann volgens Leertouwer